Post by Dermot Whittaker, Sales Support Manager, Corridor Company

 As noted earlier, some easier-to-quantify measurements of contract management are volume of contracts, time from contract initiation to signature, days to payment (by your company or a counterparty), deadlines met or missed, spend under contract, and legal costs tied to contracts under management.
 A business case should show how a contract management system can impact any of these measures positively over the status quo.
 Harder-to-quantify measurements require more foresight, preparation, discipline or combined calculation – what contract manager doesn’t have these skills! – and include things like personnel time savings on contract drafting and review (by attorney vs. paralegals vs. contract managers, for instance), contract risks identified or mitigated, fines avoided.
-One problem in making the business case around these harder-to-quantify factors is that without a contract management system, reporting on any of these items may be time-consuming, arduous or non-existent.
+One problem in making the business case around these harder-to-quantify factors is that without a contract management software, reporting on any of these items may be time-consuming, arduous or non-existent.
 But if you are tracking risks at all in spreadsheets or written reports that take hours to prepare and update, and which are shared among a few by email, the case can be made for electronic systems that allow managers to identify and monitor hundreds or thousands of risks and report their outcomes, sharing the results among users based on security or other criteria.

 ROI Basics – Some Examples

 For purpose of discussion, let’s assume these contract personnel and salaries.

 |CONTRACT PERSONNEL||SALARY RANGE||EXAMPLE SALARY (ANNUAL||EXAMPLE PAY BY HOUR|

 |Contract Professionals||$50,000 – $120,000||$80,000||$38.46|